mozilla-ai/lumigator/README.md

     - On Linux, you need to follow the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/).
 - The system Python (version managers such as uv should be deactivated)
-- At least 10 GB available on disk and allocated for docker, since some small language models will be pre downloaded
+- At least 5 GB available on disk and allocated for docker, since some small language models, [bart](facebook/bart-large) & [roberta](https://huggingface.co/FacebookAI/roberta-large),  will be pre downloaded

 You can run and develop Lumigator locally using Docker Compose.
 This creates four container services networked together to make up all the components of the Lumigator application: